BoE slashes UK growth forecast on eve of Brexit - RFI

 The near-term health of Britain's economy will also be dictated by how key events -- ongoing US-China trade talks and fallout from the spreading deadly coronavirus -- will impact global growth, according to analysts.

-Carney took up the post in July 2013, with the UK economy struggling to recover from the global financial crisis and the Bank of England's main interest rate at a then record-low 0.50 percent.
+Carney took up the post in July 2013, with the UK economy struggling to recover from the global financial crisis and the BoE's main interest rate at a then record-low 0.50 percent.

-Following Britain's 2016 referendum vote in favour of leaving the European Union, Carney led the BoE in slashing the rate to a new low of 0.25 percent.
+Following Britain's 2016 referendum vote in favour of leaving the European Union, Carney led the central bank in slashing the rate to a new low of 0.25 percent.

 © 2020 AFP